SISTER JOEANN DALEY, O.P., COLLECTION

-In April 1992, she accompanied Sister Mary Ewens, O.P., Executive Director of the Conrad N. Hilton Fund for Sisters, who held a series of 10 meetings in East-Central Europe for representatives of Catholic communities of women religious regarding available funds for community development.
+In April 1992, she accompanied Sister Mary Ewens, O.P., Executive Director of the Conrad N. Hilton Fund for Sisters, who held a series of 10 meetings in East-Central Europe for representatives of Catholic congregations of women religious regarding available funds for community development in their respective countries.
 250 representatives from Bosnia-Herzegovina, Croatia, Czech Republic, Poland, Romania, Slovenia, and Ukraine attended, which were held in Udine (Italy), Budapest, Prague, Warsaw, Cracow, and Lviv (Ukraine).

-In conjunction with those meetings, Sister Joeann Daley videotaped group discussions regarding the suffering and spiritual captivity of religious sisters.
-They reveal widespread poverty; that Communist authorities forced religious sisters out of their homes; and that they forced religious sisters and all local people to work in labor camps, which forged strong mutual bonds of solidarity.
+In conjunction with those meetings, Sister Joeann Daley videotaped the group discussions regarding the suffering and spiritual captivity experienced by the religious sisters.
+They revealed widespread poverty; the forced eviction of religious sisters from their homes by the Communist authorities; and the forced work in labor camps by the religious sisters and all local people, which forged strong mutual bonds of solidarity.

-Report: A trip report by Sister Mary Ewens, O.P., Executive Director of the Conrad N. Hilton Fund for Sisters, summarized the ten meetings held in 1992.
+Report: A trip report by Sister Mary Ewens, O.P., Executive Director of the Conrad N. Hilton Fund for Sisters, which summarized the 10 meetings held in 1992.
 Copy from the Conrad N. Hilton Fund for Sisters Records.

 Video Recordings: Four one-hour recordings.
 Videos 1-3 contain discussions in Udine (Italy), Budapest, Prague, Warsaw, Cracow, and Lviv (Ukraine) during April 1992.
 Video 1 includes a passion play, "Holy War," presented in Udine by deaf actors.
 Videos 2-3 also include visits/ tours of the art studio of Sister Palabio, St. Matthias Cathedral with Mass, and St. Stephen's Church, all in Budapest, and the President's Office, St. George Church, and Golden Street in Prague.
 Video 4 p resents an exhibition of "New Spring, New Spirit" in Warsaw plus visits/ tours of an orphanage, Carmelite Monastery, Zakopane, and Wadowice, the birthplace of St. Pope John Paul II, in Poland.